dkstyle0/csc575/README.txt

 The file that does this is parsePosts.py.
 After unzipping the source documents and downloading the testPosts file to the same directory, run:

+## TO RUN WITH THE NORMAL TESTPOSTS FILE
 python parsePosts.py 5000

+## TO RUN WITH THE INCLUDED SAMPLE POSTS FILE
+python parsePosts.py 5000 sample

 This will run for a longish time for all the records, so I limited it to the first 5,000 documents for my example, but changing the command line variable will change the number parsed.
 Once this is done, you can run the search program: